railsbridge-boston/railsbridge-boston/views/ruby_from_scratch/install/osx.markdown

 ## OSX 10.6

 * Install XCode 3.2.
-You will need a paid Apple Devloper's account to download this from the [Apple Developer website](https://developer.apple.com/).
-More likely there will be someone with a thumb drive that has that version of Xcode.
-Skip to General Installation.
+Hopefully there will be an instructor available with a thumb drive that has that version of Xcode.

+Make sure XCode and the Command Line Tools are fully installed (an instructor can help), and then proceed to General Installation.

 ## OSX 10.7+